barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 Notes.

 By default this script doesn't try to interact with the subscription that the NGF is located in, to allow it to do this uncomment line 166 & 238 of NGF_UDR_Workflow.ps1

+#Multi NIC
+Multi NIC deployments are not recommended for their complexity, however if you insist then per the example in trigger_udr_webhook.sh call the python with an additional -i parameter
+The value of this parameter should be the name you give to the additional IP on the box (please make sure they are the same name for both Network and HA Network)
+The script will look these up and trigger the automation twice, once for each NIC pair.

 # Troubleshooting.
 Issues can occur in a few locations the below guide should help you identify which area is preventing the script from completing succesfully.